TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Make a new span with the same start and end.
+Make a new span with the same start and end positions.

 ---